PhilLAL/waltz-docs/docs/user_guide.md

 monitor view widget with:

 * Status bar,
-* Scalars tab with scalars's data table,
+* Scalars tab with scalar's data table,
 * Plot tab with view of scalars,
 * Spectrum tabs,
 * Image tabs and